nixheads/nixheadOS-idea-area/MISC.md

 	- Automated
 	- Basic
 	- "Server"?
+- The Net Install shoul:
+	- Be lightweight.
+	- Have modular components you can load (like the Debian installer).
+	- Be simple to write PXE/iPXE bootscripts for.
+	- Have prebuilt isos for the community.
 - Should have a framework for automated/unattended installs.
 	- This framework if it can be helped should be:
 		- Pre existing.